robcog-iai/USemLog/README.md

 # USemLog

 Semantic logging plugin for Unreal Engine.
 Logs symbolic and sub-symbolic data to a KnowRob compatible format.

-# Master branch

-Version with UTags as object descriptions and basic editor integration

 # Usage: